wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Fought with tilemap y-sorting grass blades.
 May have discovered a bug in Godot 4 where y-sorted objects interact in a weird way when their parent and them indiviually have y-sort enabled.
 Sprites would appear on top when they should be underneath, and then update to be correct when they overlapped enough.
 More investigation needed.
 Worked on spell casting art a little.

 **Thoughts**: Decided to give up on making grass blades for the environment because of the way y-sort was acting.
 I was able to get it working, but at the expense of the other scene sprites interacting very oddly with each other.
 Maybe I'll try re-ordering the scene tree later to see if that helps anything.

+### Day 26: Sun/Mon - October 9-10, 2022

+**Today's Progress**: The turn-off filtering on import equivalent is now in Project Settings > Default Texture Filter, and setting it to Nearest.
+Tilesets still flicker once in awhile though.
+I think [this github issue](https://github.com/godotengine/godot/issues/55006) is the one I'm running into.
+Recreated the tileset and started working on updating the character.
+Added spell assets.

+**Thoughts**: Art made me mad today.
+It's so difficult making art that lives up to the standard you have in your head.
+I fell waaaayyy short today.
+Oh well.